hubmapconsortium/asct-b-generator/README.md

 **v1.0** - Feb 14, 2022: Removed the (erroneous) assumption that an anatomical structure can only have a single parent, added more validation of the inputs, added debugging output options, and better handle command line arguments.
 Also various bug fixes.

-**v1.0-beta** - Feb 11, 2022: This is a complete rewrite of the program.
-This version has none of the limitations from the alpha version, it includes more data validation, and requires less user intervention.

-**v0.1-alpha** - Feb 2, 2022: This is a proof of concept and not meant for production use.

-## Differences

-These are the significant differences from version v0.1-alpha and v1.0.
+These are the significant differences from version v0.1 and v1.0.

     1. The command line arguments have been greatly simplified.
     2. The number of AS levels is automatically computed.
     3. The input file has changed with this release.
 Cells are listed in a separate column from the children column.
     4. Biomarkers and references can now be added to any anatomical structure.
     5. The anytree Python module is required.
     6. A header is autogenerate in the output file.
     7. A DOT file can be generated to display the tree in Graphviz.
-  8. Lots of tests to validate the input file.
+    8. Lots of tests to validate the input file

+**v1.0-beta** - Feb 11, 2022: This is a complete rewrite of the program.
+This version has none of the limitations from the alpha version, it includes more data validation, and requires less user intervention.

+**v0.1-alpha** - Feb 2, 2022: This is a proof of concept and not meant for production use.

 ## Assumptions